 Messier did not discover all the objects in his catalog and he never made any such claim.
 Many of the objects were called to his attention by his contemporaries, notably Pierre Méchain and the fact was always carefully noted.
 The catalog was published in several stages as additions were made to it, the first 45 entries being printed in 1771.
 In its classic form, it contained 103 entries.
 Studies of Messier's papers and correspondence (Dr. Helen Sawyer Hogg and Dr. Owen Gingerich) suggest that another four to six objects should be added to bring the total to 110.

-The Astronomical League offers special recognition in the form of a Messier Program Certificate for those that have observed most or all of the Messier objects.
-To qualify you must either be a Member-at-Large or be a member of an astronomical society which is affiliated with the League.
-To obtain an award you must observe the following rules:
+The Astronomical League offers special recognition in the form of a Messier Observing Program certificate for those that have observed most or all of the Messier objects.
+There are two levels of this certification 70 objects (certificate only) and the honorary level: 110 objects (certificate and pin).
+To obtain certification you must observe these rules:

 Visually observe 70 Messier objects and keep a record of your observations.
 Your notes must include: